renovatebot/renovate/docs/usage/bot-comparison.md

 Platform means the Git-hosting site or program, for example GitHub, GitLab or Azure.

-Dependabot only works on GitHub.
+The _official_ Dependabot program only works on GitHub.

+If you're an advanced user, you may use the [`dependabot-core` repository](https://github.com/dependabot/dependabot-core) as a base to build your own Dependabot, which you can run on other platforms.

 Renovate works on multiple platforms, including GitHub.
 Read the [list of Renovate platforms](https://docs.renovatebot.com/modules/platform/) to learn more.